 By Sarah Lindenfeld Hall, Go Ask Mom editor

-Happy weekend!
-Here's what's happening on the family fun front.
-As always, check WRAL.com's Out & About calendar and Go Ask Mom's very own Halloween and fall fun database to find pumpkin patches, corn mazes and more across the region.
+Here's what's happening on the family fun front this weekend.
+As always, check WRAL.com's Out & About calendar for more and Go Ask Mom's Halloween and fall fun database for details about pumpkin patches, haunted trails and corn mazes.

-Theatre Raleigh's family show "Around the World in 80 Days" wraps up this weekend at the Duke Energy Center for Performing Arts.
-The show is about an eccentric millionaire and three companions who go on a globe-trotting musical adventure that involves hot air balloons, elephants, stolen diamonds and all kinds of disguises.
+Theatre Raleigh's family show "Around the World in 80 Days" continues this weekend at the Duke Energy Center for Performing Arts.
+The show about an eccentric millionaire and three companions who go on a globe-trotting musical adventure that involves hot air balloons, elephants, stolen diamonds and all kinds of disguises.

-Disney's Aladdin wraps up its run at the Durham Performing Arts Center this weekend.
+Disney's Aladdin continues at the Durham Performing Arts Center.